-I know that painting brass lamps (and these aren’t solid brass, lick here to see and updated post) isn’t a new idea but I have been looking all over craigslist for some nice shaped lamps to paint.
-So when I found these 7 brass lamps for $30, that’s a little over $4 a lamp, I was thrilled.
-(Click here to see another one of my painted lamp projects which was featured on Better After)
+I know that painting brass lamps isn’t a new idea but I have been looking all over craigslist for some nicely shaped lamps to paint.
+So when I found these 7 brass-plated lamps for $30, which is a little over $4 a lamp, I was thrilled.

-My friends just shook their heads because they couldn’t understand why I would want 7 disheveled lamps that weren’t working right.
+My friends just shook their heads because they couldn’t understand why I would want 7 disheveled lamps from the thrift store.
 What they didn’t know is that I like changing out lamps around the house like other people change shoes.
 And I was itching to try out some bold colors.

 At least I had 3 matching pairs of lamps in my pile.

 I was actually amazed how easy it is to change out the wiring and bulb sockets.
-And for some of the lamps I was able to re-use the old bulb sockets. (check out my tutorial about how to add a harp to a lamp for more details)
+And for some of the lamps I was able to reuse the old bulb sockets. (check out my tutorial about how to add a harp to a lamp for more details)

-And of course you have to tape all the wire, bulb sockets and any other area that you don’t want to spray paint.
+And of course, you have to tape all the wire, light sockets, and any other area that you don’t want to spray paint.

 Then it was priming time!

-The funnest part is playing around with were to put them now that they are done.
+The funnest part is playing around with where to put them now that they are done.

 I think you get my point!
 It’s fun to have different colored lamps and play around with them.

 The white ones are in my attic!
 Maybe I’ll just have to spray them another fun color!
 Pink or Coral?